Alif-11/RL-Game-Musings/self_README.md

 Here is a link to a repository that contains several really cool RL environments you may want to try making agents for later:
 [Cool RL Environments](https://github.com/clvrai/awesome-rl-envs?tab=readme-ov-file)

+To activate the conda environment for gymnasium, run this command: conda activate gymnasium